 We understand that every family's journey is different, and we strive to improve the services given to families who have lost a baby or child.
 We want to make sure that no family has to go through this difficult time alone.
 We know that everyone grieves differently and there is no right or wrong way to go about it.
 We’re here to help, as much as we can.

-The Nirbhau Foundation was set up by Mandeep Kaur (Mandy) and Kuldeep Singh (Kully).
+The Nirbhau Foundation was set up by Kuldeep Singh and Mandeep Kaur.
 Usually, whenever you read an “about us” section on websites, they’re really professionally written and have a set structure to it, almost like a mini sales pitch.
 We decided not to do that necessarily, but to speak individually on our experience and why we set this charity up in the first place.
-Starting with Mandy’s journey and finishing up with Kully’s thoughts.
+Starting with Mandeep's journey and finishing up with Kuldeep's story.

 In July 2023, my heart shattered into a million pieces when our baby was diagnosed with Edwards syndrome.
 After several tests, I went into labour and our precious daughter Nirbhau was born.
 We held her, touched her, spent time with her, told her we loved her and always would.